Tieshia/graphiti_gql/README.md

 ```

 In practice it's more complicated, but this is the basic premise - use Graphiti resources to handle query and persistence operations; autogenerate `graphql-ruby` code to expose those Resources as an API.
 This means we play nicely with e.g. telemetry and error-handling libraries because it's all `graphql-ruby` under-the-hood...except for actually **performing** the operations, which is really more a Ruby thing than a GraphQL thing.

+### Caveats

+This rethinks the responsibilities of Graphiti, coupling the execution cycle to `graphql-ruby`.
+We do this so we can play nicely with other gems in the GQL ecosystem, and saves on development time by offloading responsibilities.
+The downside is we can no longer run a `JSON:API` with the same codebase, and certain documentation may be out of date.

+Longer-term, we should rip out only the parts of Graphiti we really need and redocument.